L-2 Regularized maximum likelihood for $\beta$-model in large and sparse networks: Data examples

-Recall our goal is to study the relationship between mental health and sociality. { We treat the $\hat\beta_\lambda$'s estimated from different networks as covariates and perform a sparse canonical correlation analysis (CCA) \citep{witten2009penalized} between mental health variables and our estimated sociality $\beta$ parameters on three data sets: 2019-04, and 2020-09 and the difference in their corresponding covariate values over their common nodes.
-For this part, we employ the {\tt CCA} function in the R package {\tt PMA} \citep{witten2009penalized} and let it automatically tune the penalty term for its $\ell_1$-penalized sparse CCA procedure.
-To assess the significance of each individual CCA coefficient, we employ a bootstrap procedure that repeatedly randomly shuffles the rows of mental health variables, while keeping the row order of sociality variables, and compute its empirical p-values.
+Our goal is to study the relationship between mental health and sociality.
+We use the estimates $\hat\beta_\lambda$ from the \emph{interaction} and \emph{support} networks as covariates representing sociality.
+To analyze their association with mental health variables, we then perform a sparse canonical correlation analysis (sparse CCA) \citep{witten2009penalized} on both 2019-09 and 2020-04 subgroups, and on the differences in these covariates among the shared nodes.
+We use {\tt CCA} function from the R package {\tt PMA} \citep{witten2009penalized}, which automatically tunes the regularization strength in its $\ell_1$-penalized sparse CCA procedure.
+To assess significance, we employ a bootstrap approach.
+We randomly permute the rows of mental health variables (keeping sociality fixed) and compute empirical p-values for each CCA coefficient.
+The idea is similar to the permutation tests for linear models \citep{lei2021assumption, guan2023conformal}.